 V or V. O: 100% Vegan

-2Foods is a 100% vegan cafe with 5 stores in Tokyo.
-They offer meals, desserts, snacks and drinks.
-Oat milk is used in their coffees and matcha.
-When I last visited, we had a great iced oat latte and ate an impressive Halloween parfait and doughnut!
+When I last visited, we enjoyed a great iced oat latte and indulged in an impressive Halloween parfait and doughnut!

 07. Café de Crie